2025–26 Segunda División de El Salvador

-The 2025–26 season Liga de Plata, officially known as Copa Eletroclit for sponsorship reasons, will be El Salvador's Segunda División de Fútbol Salvadoreño.
+The 2025–26 season Liga de Plata, officially known as Copa Electrolit for sponsorship reasons, will be El Salvador's Segunda División de Fútbol Salvadoreño.
 The season will be split into two championships Apertura 2025 and Clausura 2026.
 The champions of the Apertura and Clausura play the direct promotion playoff every year.
 The winner of that series ascends to Primera División de Fútbol de El Salvador.